ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/grid.rst

   {gallery:field_total_rows}

-The total number of rows in the field regardless of current tag output criteria.
+The total number of rows in the field regardless of tag output criteria.

 index
 -----